XChange® gullet plate system

 Saddles without changeable gullet plate systems can be widened by a saddlemaker (usually not recommended for more than one size), but never narrowed.

-All of our saddles first come with a medium Xchange® gullet plate and the Xchange®-plate that suits the horse’s conformation best can be purchased in our shop, or at our dealers.
+Our saddles Pro, Champion and Master first come with a medium Xchange® gullet plate and our saddle Elite with a medium wide Xchange® gullet plate.
+The Xchange®-plate that suits the horse’s conformation best can be purchased in our shop, or at our dealers.

 An exchange only takes about 10 minutes and does not affect the strengh or look of the saddle.
 Top competitors worldwide have found the XChange®-system to be the fastest and easiest system of its kind to use.
 Four interchangeable, color coded steel gullet plates provide an ample range of widths.
 Best af all, it only takes a simple screwdriver, 6 steps, and 10 minutes to make the change: